Benniebester/PayNow-OsCommerce/README.md

 Revision History
 ----------------

+* 18 Aug 2014/1.1.2 Updated P3 to be more descriptive and added M6 to equal P3
+                    Added more descriptive information in README.md with regards to where files should be installed
 * 10 May 2014/1.1.1	Improved README.md file with a screenshot of settings
 * 29 Mar 2014/1.1.0	Documentation review
 * 5 Mar 2014/1.0.0	First version